Chart Color Schemes

 Sutherland - Kirrawee features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Sutherland-Kirrawee, as per the latest Census, 34.2% of dwellings were houses, with 65.8% being semi-detached homes, apartments, or other types.
-In contrast, Sydney metropolitan area had 70.4% houses and 29.6% other dwellings.
-Home ownership in Sutherland-Kirrawee was 26.7%, with mortgaged dwellings at 36.3% and rented ones at 37.0%.
-The median monthly mortgage repayment in the area was $2,383, lower than Sydney's average of $2,600.
-The median weekly rent figure in Sutherland-Kirrawee was $460, compared to Sydney's $483.
-Nationally, mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.
+In Sutherland-Kirrawee, as per the latest Census, 34.2% of dwellings were houses while 65.8% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Sydney metro's dwelling composition of 70.4% houses and 29.6% other dwellings.
+Home ownership in Sutherland-Kirrawee stood at 26.7%, with mortgaged dwellings at 36.3% and rented ones at 37.0%.
+The median monthly mortgage repayment was $2,383, lower than Sydney metro's average of $2,600.
+The median weekly rent in Sutherland-Kirrawee was $460 compared to Sydney metro's $483.
+Nationally, mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing